-Any upward pressure on CRN's BCA is unlikely to materialise as long as the Spanish government bond rating remains at Baa1.
+CRN's BCA could be upgraded if the bank's asset quality indicators improve further, along with a sustainable improvement in the bank's recurring earnings.
+However, any upward pressure on CRN's BCA is unlikely to materialise as long as the Spanish government bond rating remains at Baa1.
 A bank's BCA will not typically exceed the sovereign rating under our methodology without any factor that reduces the dependency between the creditworthiness of the bank and the sovereign.
 Upward pressure on CRN's BCA and Adjusted BCA is also dependent on a strengthening of the creditworthiness of the IPS group.